meet the counsellors

 Haide participates regularly in continuing education opportunities that have included workshops on parenting, couple relationships, executive functioning, autism, mindfulness, anxiety, trauma, and abuse.

-Haide has been married for 24 years and has four children aged 13-18, who are on the autism spectrum.
-In addition to her professional work, Haide also participates in community speaking panels on “Living With Autism” as a parent participant, sharing about her experience as a parent of children on the spectrum.
+Haide has been married for 29 years and has four young adult children aged 19-24.
+Haide's family is a wonderful blend of neurotypical and neurodiverse.
+Haide is the one NT in a ND family.
+In addition to her professional work, Haide has also participated in community speaking panels on “Living With Autism” as a parent participant, sharing about her experience as a parent of autistic children.
 Haide’s personal experiences of navigating health services for her family add a valuable perspective to her counselling work.

 Haide loves creating, whether through cross-stitch, photography, writing, or crafting days with friends.
 She loves opportunities to travel and enjoys planning trips with her family to see many of the beautiful places on our continent and beyond.
 She also loves to host friends and family, whether for a few hours or for a few weeks.
 Haide works at maintaining a balance between life and the many demands on her time and self-care and care of her relationships by ensuring that she has regular time to do things that revive her and to regularly invest in the relationships in her life.